Skip to main content

-The value of Reference Architectures
+The value of reference architectures

-Introduction: What are reference architectures?
+What are reference architectures?

 Reference architectures are standardized architectures that provide a frame of reference for a particular domain, sector or field of interest.
 Reference models or architectures provide a common vocabulary, reusable designs and industry best practices.
-They are not solution architectures, i.e. they are not implemented directly.
-Rather, they are used as a constraint for more concrete architectures.

 Typically, a reference architecture includes common architectural principles, patterns, building blocks, and standards.
 Many domains have defined their own reference architectures.
 Well-known examples include:

 • the BIAN service landscape for the banking industry;